TomKarachristos/DesignPatterns-In-Javascript/Behavioral/ChainOfResponsibility/README.md

-##### Chain of responsibility pattern: Command objects are handled or passed on to other objects by logic-containing processing objects
+##### Chain of responsibility pattern are command objects are handled or passed on to other objects by logic-containing processing objects

+Each processing object contains logic that defines the types of command objects that it can handle; the rest are passed to the next processing object in the chain.
+A mechanism also exists for adding new processing objects to the end of this chain.

+In a variation of the standard chain-of-responsibility model, some handlers may act as dispatchers, capable of sending commands out in a variety of directions, forming a tree of responsibility.
+In some cases, this can occur recursively, with processing objects calling higher-up processing objects with commands that attempt to solve some smaller part of the problem; in this case recursion continues until the command is processed, or the entire tree has been explored.
+An XML interpreter might work in this manner.
+This pattern promotes the idea of loose coupling.

-#### Files:
+#### Rules Of Thumb:
-+ chainOfRepsonsibilitty.js: a skeleton of the pattern, and two real examples with different ways to use the pattern.

-#### Some notes:
 + This pattern is used internally in JavaScript to handle event capturing and bubbling.
 + Allows you to decouple the sender and the receiver of a request.
 This is accomplished by implementing a chain of objects that implicitly handles the request.
 Each object in the chain can handle the request or pass it on to the next object.